SYC25/bioinf529p/README.md

 |3|`seq`| the reference sequence of the region|
 |4|`info`| whether or not the region has an observed variation|

+Please note the start positions are "0-based", such that the first nucleotide for each sequence will be 1 position higher than the number.
 The `info` column is the most crucial part of a given row.
 If no variant was found within the row's regions of interest, the column will have `No_variant` as its contents.
 However, if a variant is